 be notified by email.

-At the moment, many loungers remain empty, families find out about the onward journey in the lobby, others are already dragging their suitcases outside to the bus.
+At the moment, many loungers remain empty, families find out regarding the onward journey in the lobby, others are already dragging their suitcases outside to the bus.
 On Monday it was still difficult to get through, as Steffen Krollmann, head of workers’ welfare in Frankfurt am Main, reports.
 He spontaneously brought medicines and bandages with colleagues and wants to take people with him to Germany.
 “Hardly any people come,” he says.

 But Russia has long since targeted the cities in western Ukraine.
 It seems only a matter of time before the suffering and the war will make the people in Ukraine increasingly seek protection towards the Polish border.